Exam day

 Clinical stations

 A brief patient description is printed on a laminated sheet, attached by a lanyard under your seat.
-After this announcement: 'You may now read the information sheet', you have 5 minutes to read it.
+After this announcement: 'You may now begin reading', you have 2 minutes to read it.
 The same information is available inside the station.

 EBA stations